-NASUWT teaching union says pay offer 'not good enough'
+Members of NASUWT teaching union narrowly accept pay offer

 The union said 47% were concerned the pay proposal would have a negative impact on teacher morale, compared with 16% who said it would have a positive impact.

-General secretary Dr Patrick Roach said: "It is clear that our members are fed up with being taken for granted, with the interminable delays and with the secretive way in which the Scottish government and the employers have acted."
+General secretary Dr Patrick Roach said: "It is clear that our members are fed up with being taken for granted, with the interminable delays and with the secretive way in which the Scottish government and the employers have acted.

-He added: "Teachers have endured more than a decade of cuts to their pay alongside rising levels of workload and worsening working conditions which still need to be addressed.
+"Teachers have endured more than a decade of cuts to their pay alongside rising levels of workload and worsening working conditions which still need to be addressed."

-"Our members have voted in almost equal measure on acceptance and rejection of the latest offer, indicating that this belated deal is not good enough.

-"The Scottish government and Cosla need to take responsibility for the breakdown of industrial relations seen over recent months and for the disruption it caused."

-The EIS, SSTA and NASUWT teaching unions have been in a year-long industrial dispute with councils.
+The EIS, SSTA and NASUWT teaching unions have been involved in a year-long industrial dispute with local authorities

 The deadlock was broken last week when councils, using extra money from the Scottish government, made a fresh offer that would see most teachers' salaries rise by £5,200 in April.